Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ```

 What we're calculating here is the accumulated price: current tick gets multiplied by the number of the seconds since
-the last observation and added to the last accumulated price.
+the last observation and gets added to the last accumulated price.

 ### Increase of Cardinality